PetMeetly helps you find a perfect breeding mate for your Pug

 - Inspect their facilities:

-When you visit the breeder, it is crucial to evaluate the living conditions of the dogs.
+When you visit the breeder, it is crucial to evaluate the dogs’ living conditions.
 Look for indications of cleanliness and proper hygiene.
 The dogs should have access to clean water, nutritious food, and adequate shelter.
 Additionally, they should have sufficient space to play and move around freely.

 - Meet the breeding dogs: